 Founded by Noma co-founder and Danish food superstar Claus Meyer’s Melting Pot organization, this fine dining restaurant, cooking school, and culinary launching pad has completely transformed the idea of Bolivian gastronomy in the more than two years since it opened.
 The group has organized a phenomenal street food tour of La Paz, it launched a culinary event called Tambo, and opened up a collection of simple cafeterias and cooking schools called Manq’a, among other things.

 And yet, Gustu is also a restaurant.
 It isn’t just a good restaurant or even just the best restaurant in Bolivia, which it is, but a spectacular restaurant at a global level.
-Danish born chef Kamilla Seidler, whose background includes places such as Mugaritz and Relae, has created a menu comprised of 100% Bolivian ingredients– that will likely place it in the top five of the Latin America’s Best restaurant list sometime soon.
+Danish born chef Kamilla Seidler, whose background includes places such as Mugaritz and Relae, created a menu comprised of 100 percent Bolivian ingredients, and the efforts of current head chef Marsia Taha continue to push boundaries.

 While the tasting menus change seasonally, on any given night you can expect a tour of Bolivia through it’s products such as sustainably raised caiman, served raw with grilled watermelon and Amazonian cucumber, or the fettuccine like heart of palm noodles topped with alpaca charqui and an egg yoke.
 Keep in mind the philosophy extends to wines, beers, and spirits too, so pairings might include high-altitude wines or singani from Tarija, artisanal beers from Cochabamba, or gins distilled in the Andes or Amazon.